 The national award from the Australian Academy of Science recognises Drummond's achievements in understanding materials at the nanoscale that have enabled high- performing products to be developed and commercialised.

-Deputy Vice-Chancellor Research and Innovation Professor Drummond has worked in this field for more than 30 years.
-His breakthroughs have revealed key factors governing molecular assembly, and particle and surface interactions in liquids.
+Professor Drummond's work spans more than 30 years and has revealed key factors governing molecular assembly, and particle and surface interactions in liquids.
 Materials developed using these insights have been applied in energy storage, medical therapy and diagnosis, and household and large-scale industrial products.

 Drummond said he was honoured to receive an award for research that directly contributes to Australia's prosperity.

 "I've always been focused on delivering national benefit so I'm humbled to receive this recognition for something that I have been striving to achieve throughout my career.

 "My research is driven by a desire to take a new discovery or understanding and apply it to deliver economic, social or environmental benefits for the wider community.
 When we can gain an improved fundamental understanding of how materials assemble, this deeper knowledge helps us to develop the next generation of products or processes.

 "I strongly believe that national wealth generation needs to be a primary focus to enable us to financially support the kind of equitable society in which we'd all like to live.